MicrosoftDocs/msix-docs/msix-src/app-installer/install-parameters.md

 ##  Write code to handle parameters when your app is launched after installation

 You will need to implement code in your application to handle the installation parameters that will be passed to your app when it is launched.
-The example code below uses the [AppInstance.GetActivatedEventArgs](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.getactivatedeventargs?view=winrt-19041) method to determine the type of activation used to instantiate an app (you can also handle the parameters differently).
-When your app is launched/activated with install parameters from an install uri as defined in the next section, the activation type will be a protocol activation as defined by your custom protocol declared in your app and install uri.
-The activation event args will be of type [ProtocolActivatedEventArgs](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.activation.protocolactivatedeventargs?view=winrt-19041) and that is what we use below:
+The example code below uses the [AppInstance.GetActivatedEventArgs](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.getactivatedeventargs?view=winrt-19041) method to determine the type of activation used to instantiate an app (you can also handle the parameters using a different method).
+When your app is launched/activated with query sting parameters from an install uri (see defintion in the next section), the activation type will be a protocol activation as defined by your custom protocol declared in your appxmanifest.xml and download/install uri.
+The activation event args will be of type [ProtocolActivatedEventArgs](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.activation.protocolactivatedeventargs?view=winrt-19041) and that is what the code below uses:

 ```csharp